-Learn about pruning perennials in the spring instead of the fall and allowing the seed heads and old growth to stay through winter.
+Learn about the benefits of pruning perennials in the spring instead of the fall.
+This means allowing the seed heads and old growth to stay throughout the winter.

 Pruning Perennials: Fall or Spring?